MunroRaymaker/simple-shoppingcart-discount-calculator/README.md

 Promotions should be mutually exclusive, meaning that there can only be one discount for a given sku.
 A sku can onkly exist in one promotion.

 The unit tests will test these scenarios.

+As a bonus, there's also included a percentage promotion in this solution.
+This applies to a new product E.

+# vNext
+The solution could be enhanced with a rules engine where each promotion could be iterated on the entire shopping cart, instead of relying on a growing switch statement.
+Another posibility is to abstract the logic in the shoppingcart totalizer to dedicated discount classes.
+Each discount type could have it's own class with logic to calculate the deduction for that promotion.

+More discount types could also be added, like buy for X amount and get an item free, or qualify for free shipping.
+A percentage discount for the entire cart could also be added, if the total sum is greater than x.